mwiecksosa/mwiecksosa.github.io/index.md

 My research focuses on learning nonlinear dynamics from nonstationary time series data.
 I am especially interested in the connections between causality, forecasting, and model predictive control.
 I am inspired by many topics in statistics and machine learning, notably nonparametric estimation, high-dimensional statistics, and causal inference.

 **Working Papers**
-1. Conditional Independence Testing in the Presence of Temporal Correlation and Nonstationarity (with Michel Haddad and Aaditya Ramdas).
+1. Conditional Independence Testing in the Presence of Temporal Correlation and Nonstationarity (with M. Haddad and A. Ramdas).
 [Link](https://mwiecksosa.github.io/papers/dGCM_CI_NSTS.pdf).
 - Summary: We introduce a general framework for conditional independence testing that is robust to both nonstationarity and temporal dependence.
 The key technical ingredients are time-varying regression estimation, time-varying covariance estimation, and a distribution-uniform strong Gaussian approximation for nonstationary time series.
-2. Identifying Auxiliary Indicators in Unstable Forecasting Environments (with Michel Haddad and Aaditya Ramdas). *In progress.*
+2. Identifying Auxiliary Indicators in Unstable Forecasting Environments (with M. Haddad and A. Ramdas). *In progress.*
 - Summary: We develop a method for detecting new forecasting signals that can be used with nonstationary nonlinear time series.
-3. Simulation-Based Inference for Models of Complex Temporal Systems (with Cosma Shalizi). *In progress.*
+3. Simulation-Based Inference for Models of Complex Temporal Systems (with C. Shalizi). *In progress.*
 - Summary: We propose a method for inferring the parameters of analytically intractable models of complex temporal systems, drawing from nonstationary nonlinear time series theory.
-4. Deep Learning for Nonstationary Nonlinear Time Series (with Wei Biao Wu). *In progress.*
+4. Deep Learning for Nonstationary Nonlinear Time Series (with W.B.
+Wu). *In progress.*
 - Summary: We present a theoretical framework for estimating the time-varying regression functions of nonstationary nonlinear time series using deep neural networks.